Regression toward the mean: Misunderstandings

 The concept of regression toward the mean can be misused very easily.

 In the student test example above, it was assumed implicitly that what was being measured did not change between the two measurements.
 Suppose, however, that the course was pass/fail and students were required to score above 70 on both tests to pass.
 Then the students who scored under 70 the first time would have no incentive to do well, and might score worse on average the second time.
 The students just over 70, on the other hand, would have a strong incentive to study and concentrate while taking the test.
 In that case one might see movement away from 70, scores below it getting lower and scores above it getting higher.
 It is possible for changes between the measurement times to augment, offset or reverse the statistical tendency to regress toward the mean.

 Statistical regression toward the mean is not a causal phenomenon.
-A student with the worst score on the test on the first day will not necessarily increase his score substantially on the second day due to the effect.
+A student with the worst score on the test on the first day will not necessarily increase their score substantially on the second day due to the effect.
 On average, the worst scorers improve, but that is only true because the worst scorers are more likely to have been unlucky than lucky.
 To the extent that a score is determined randomly, or that a score has random variation or error, as opposed to being determined by the student's academic ability or being a "true value", the phenomenon will have an effect.
 A classic mistake in this regard was in education.
 The students that received praise for good work were noticed to do more poorly on the next measure, and the students who were punished for poor work were noticed to do better on the next measure.
 The educators decided to stop praising and keep punishing on this basis.
 Such a decision was a mistake, because regression toward the mean is not based on cause and effect, but rather on random error in a natural distribution around a mean.